xndrmcw/welcome/content/project/lifespan_viz/index.md

 #slides: example
 ---

-## This is the data visualization project page associated with my blog post, which you can find [here.](https://xndrmcw.netlify.app/post/lifespan_viz/)
+## This is the data visualization project page associated with my blog post, which you can find [here.](https://xndrmcw.netlify.app/post/lifespan_viz/) At the bottom of this page, you can find my code.

 <img src="/media/lifespan_viz_photos/life_in_months_final.png" height="60%">

 Here's my code!
 There are some packages that are required that aren't up top - I apologize, things got a little messy.
 If you're reading this and try it for yourself and something breaks, let me know!
 I can help.

         #Just to emphasize, this code is 90% Isabella Benabaye's!
 She's the real hero.
         library(tidyverse)
         library(lubridate)
         library(waffle)